 The SEC has announced, however, that it will not conduct routineexaminations of exempt reporting advisers.

-2. Records subject to Examination
+2. Records Subject to Examination

 All records of a registered adviser (and not only those required to be created or maintained pursuant to SEC rule) are subject to examination by SEC staff.